-- As announced by the Prime Minister on 1 February 2017, the 2017 general election is to be held on Saturday, 23 September 2017.
+- As announced by the Prime Minister on 19 January 2023, the 2023 general election is to be held on Saturday, 14 October 2023.
 The "pre-election period" is generally regarded as being the three months before a general election.
-This year, the pre-election period will commence on Friday, 23 June 2017. - This circular provides guidance on government decisions and actions during the pre-election period.
-It covers: - 2.1 government decision making generally during the pre-election period; - 2.2 making appointments in the pre-election period; - 2.3 conducting government advertising campaigns during the pre-election period; - 2.4 the provision of information by the state services in the pre-election period.
+The pre-election period will commence this year on 14 July 2023, and applies to government decisions and actions in the lead up to the 14 October election. - This circular provides guidance on government decisions and actions during the pre-election period.
+It covers: - 2.1 government decision-making generally during the pre-election period; - 2.2 making appointments in the pre-election period; - 2.3 conducting government advertising campaigns during the pre-election period; - 2.4 the provision of information by the state services in the pre-election period.